-Numeracy/ Mathematics should be an integral part of all lessons with focus on children achieving a high standard of numeracy skills to become as independent as possible when leaving school.
+Numeracy/ Mathematics should be an integral part of all lessons with focus on children building functional numeracy skills to become as independent as possible when leaving school.

 Environment

 Heltwate School provides a rich learning environment in which all children can learn and achieve, alongside enjoying their education and time spent here.
 Resources are well planned and used to support all levels of ability.
 Expectations are high to ensure behaviours in class allow for all children to learn.